ac-custom-shaders-patch/inipp/README.md

 SKINS = some_skin
 ```

 Isn’t that nice?
-And consider that in everyday usage, mess that is templates will be hidden in included files.
+And consider that in everyday usage, templates mess will be hidden in included files.

-### Mixins
+## Mixins

 Mixins are similar to templates, but could be deactivated with a condition, making them helpful in some specific cases.
 For example, imagine a template receiving either list of meshes or materials, and it needs to set `MESHES = ${Meshes}` or `MATERIALS = ${Materials}`, but with a condition that empty list shouldn’t be set at all (`MESHES=` could mean that thing should be applied to none meshes).
 With mixins, it’s an easy thing to set: